 The scoring for agility is based on the speed in which the course is completed (whether the dog manages it within the standard course time) and also how many faults the dog receives.

 The aim is to complete the course without faults.
 Faults can be given for knocking a pole, missing a contact, coming out of the weaves, or going past a jump.

 If they do not complete the course in the correct order they get eliminated.
 That includes going over an obstacle in the wrong direction.

 Agility clubs and organisations in the UK

 The two main organisations in the UK are the Kennel Club and UK Agility.
 The Kennel Club starts at Grade 1 and goes up to Grade 7.
 UK Agility goes from Beginners to Novice to Senior then up to Champ level.
 There are lots of different agility clubs across the country you can join.
-Click here for a list of competing clubs,

 Dogs that struggle with agility

 Agility is not ideal for all dogs.
-Some dogs simply aren’t interested, and other can’t take part due to their physical build or health issues.
+Some dogs simply aren’t interested, and others can’t take part due to their physical build or health issues.
 For example, Great Danes are very large and struggle with the athleticism needed for agility.
 Brachycephalic (dogs with flat faces) breeds also struggle because they often have difficulty breathing, and agility can prove too strenuous.